josepernia8/scheduler-api/README.md

 - For the endpoints there is some error handling with `Boom` and handling http responses depending if there i a missing param or what not
 - For Firebase only 1 simple database is created and there is some rules set up for not updating/creating non-allowed fields into the db but since this is a development environment it ignores the rules...
+- Firebase emulator is crashing so tests won't work

+# Postman
+There is a postmant collection in the codebase for testing endpoints: `Scheduler.postman_collection.json` you can switch between environments (local/heroku)

 # Prerequisites
 - Before runnign the project you need to create a `.env` file